Mary Martin Elmore

 - Mary Martin Elmore became a widow at the 1893 death of her husband James Edward Scott.

 - Mary Martin Elmore died on 16 February 1916 at age 92 in New Waverly, Walker County, Texas.

-- She was buried at Willis Cemetery in Willis, Montgomery County, Texas.
+- She was interred at Willis Cemetery, Willis, Montgomery County, Texas.

 - The following appeared on 22 February 1916 in The Houston Post: (New Waverly, February 21) Mrs. Mary Martin Elmore Scott, who is said to be the only real Daughter of the American Revolution in Texas, died last night at 8:15 p. m. at the home of her daughter, Mrs. Joe R. Hill, here at the age of 92.
 Mrs. Mary Martin Elmore Scott was born at her father's estate in Huntingdon, Autauga county, Alabama, on November 23, 1823.
 This county was afterwards named Elmore county in honor of her father, John Archer Elmore.

 Her father, John Archer Elmore, enlisted at the age of 16 as a private and served as captain in the army of Virginia and took part in the battle of the cow Pens, and witnessed the surrender of Cornwallis at Yorktown.
 He also served his country n the war of 1812 as brigadier general of State troops in alabama.

 Her maternal grandfather was captain of a cavalry in the continental army of George Washington and served in Carolina.

 Mrs. Scott moved to Texas in 1856 and was one of the pioneer settlers of Old Waverly, Texas, a station eight miles east of New Waverly, Texas.